Student Accommodation in Toulon

 Student life in Toulon

 With its natural charm, it attracts many students from all over the world.
 Presently, it counts 15,000 students, and the number is constantly increasing.
-They make up a considerable part of the town’s population and constantly boost its renovation and modernisation.
-The town's schools and universities contribute to the creation of many employment offers in the area and the appearance of new services and amenities.
+They make up a considerable part of the town’s population.
+The town's schools and universities contribute to the creation of many employment offers in the area and the emergence of new services and amenities.

 Things to know:

 - 440,926 residents in the Toulon metropolitan area;